spnova12/Real-world-Image-Restoration/README.md

      - D : Dust
      - S : Snow
      - L : Lowlight
+   - If you have pretrained model then you can skip training.
    - cuda_num None -> It means use multi gpus.
    - example
     ```shell